hepto/bitpicking/_posts/2018-08-16-when-is-good-enough-good-enough.markdown

 podcast_length: 22675546

 ---
-In this episode Greg & Mark discuss the impact of 'good enough' - when the thing you're doing is not quite done but is good enough.
+In this episode Greg and Mark discuss the impact of 'good enough' - when the thing you're doing is not quite done but is good enough.
 Should you ship or do you carry on until it is complete?